 22nd Type of Investment in Malaysia: Private Retirement Scheme Malaysia

-Private retirement schemes (also known as PRS) is an investment scheme to save enough for your retirement.
+You may be wondering what is private retirement scheme.
+A private retirement schemes (also known as PRS) is an investment scheme to save enough for your retirement.
 Yes, all Malaysians have EPF for their retirement use but PRS Malaysia gives you the flexibility of how much to invest and when to contribute, depending on your preference and affordability.
 PRS is managed by asset management companies but since 2011, it is under regulation of Security Commission (SC), which ensures trust and reliability of investing in this option.

 Private retirement scheme providers offer multiple retirement schemes.
 So, you can invest in more than 1 retirement fund under the same schemes and you can also invest across different PRS providers with as many schemes as you like.
 Below is a simplified structure of how investing in multiple PRS schemes look like: